-Epilepsy surgery works by identifying the main area from which seizures arise and removing that area (provided it is not critical for important functions such as speech and movement).
+So, how does Epilepsy surgery works?
+By identifying the main area from which seizures arise and removing that area (provided it is not critical for important functions such as speech and movement).
 This is termed ‘curative, resective surgery’.

-Resective surgery is not always successful because it is not always possible to localise where the seizures arise or, once one area of brain is removed, the seizures start to arise from a different area.
-Sometimes it is not possible to remove the area from which seizures arise, because it is in an area that is crucial for the brain to function.
+Resective surgery is not always successful.
+Indeed, it is not always possible to localise where the seizures arise or, once one area of brain is removed, the seizures start to arise from a different area.
+Sometimes, the area from which seizures arise is impossible to remove, because it is in an area that is crucial for the brain to function.

 The surgeon may then decide instead to cut the connections by which the seizure spreads (termed ‘subpial transection’).
-This operation is generally far less successful.
+This kind of epilepsy surgery is generally far less successful.

 A life without seizures can take some adjustment, not only for the individual but also those around them.
 Families and individuals undergoing the surgery may need additional support to adjust to this.
 Medication will continue for at least a period, and there is no guarantee that it will be weaned with success.
 About 50% of individuals are able to wean medication after surgery if seizure free.